 The Pensions Reserve absorbs the timing differences arising from the different arrangements for accounting for post-employment benefits and for funding benefits in accordance with statutory provisions.
 The Council accounts for post-employment benefits in the Comprehensive Income and Expenditure Statement (CIES) as the benefits are earned by employees accruing years of service, updating the liabilities recognised to reflect inflation, changing assumptions and investment returns on any resources set aside to meet the costs.
 However, statutory arrangements require benefits earned to be financed as the Council makes employer's contributions to pension funds or eventually pays any pensions for which it is directly responsible.
-The debit balance on the Pensions Reserve therefore shows a substantial shortfall in the benefits earned by past and current employees and the resources the Council has set aside to meet them.
-The statutory arrangements will ensure that funding will have been set aside by the time the benefits come to be paid.

-31 March 2022 Pensions Reserve 31 March 2023

-£000 £000
+The credit balance on the Pensions Reserve is after an asset ceiling calculation applied in 2022/23 for the first time to reflect an assumption of the minimum funding requirement relating to future service being assumed to be paid indefinitely rather than for the actuarial future lifetime of active members.
+The assets reflect the contributions made to the scheme to date and the returns on the investments made using those contributions.
+On this basis, the credit balance is not held to represent a significant risk to the Council's finances.

-(171,215) Balance at 1 April (87,095)

-107,831 Actuarial gains or (losses) on pension assets and liabilities 265,204

-(41,191) Reversal of items relating to net charges for retirement benefits charged to Surplus or Deficit on the Provision of Services in the CIES (40,132)

-17,480 Employer's pension contributions paid to Strathclyde Pension Fund 19,177

-(87,095) Balance at 31 March 157,154
+31 March 2022 Pensions Reserve 31 March 2023 £000 £000 (171,215) Balance at 1 April (87,095) 107,831 Actuarial gains or (losses) on pension assets and liabilities 247,216 0 Pension asset derecognition (asset ceiling) (167,286) (41,191) Reversal of items relating to net charges for retirement benefits charged to Surplus or Deficit on the Provision of Services in the CIES (40,132) 17,480 Employer's pension contributions paid to Strathclyde Pension Fund 19,177 (87,095) Balance at 31 March (28,120)